 Short answer?
 No. A cloud storage gateway is an on-premises appliance, typically hardware based, that provides a file gateway to data in the cloud.
 Since cloud storage gateways put data in the cloud in a proprietary format, they are not a good choice for file data migrations to a cloud NAS.
-You can read more about the pros and cons of using cloud storage gateways for data migrations in this post.
+Read more about the pros and cons of using cloud storage gateways for data migrations.

 The Roadblocks of Cloud Data Migration for Files

 The goal of a cloud data migration is to move large production data sets quickly, with data integrity intact, without errors, and without disruption to users.
-But, the path to the cloud for file data migrations is paved with challenges.
-Here are some of the challenges we often see:
+But, the path to the cloud for file data migrations is paved with unstructured data migration challenges.
+Here are some of the file data migration challenges we often see:

 - Sunk Costs: Free tools are labor intensive.
 Tools like robocopy and rsync are error-prone, they do not handle failures well, and they require a lot of human effort and babysitting.
 There are some point data migration solutions and cloud storage gateways, but these do not typically scale.
 Cloud gateways hold the data in the cloud, ransom to a proprietary format, and do not put you on the right path to cloud data management.